tastyigniter/ti-ext-api/README.md

 }
 ```

+> The array keys represents the resource endpoints

 ### Response

-Response are transformed using spatie's [laravel fractal](https://github.com/spatie/laravel-fractal)
+Response are transformed using spatie's [laravel fractal](https://github.com/spatie/laravel-fractal).

-when a transformer is specified.
+The API controller provides helpers for transforming response.

 **Example of Fractal Transformer**